MicrosoftDocs/power-pages-docs/power-pages-docs/configure/liquid/liquid-filters.md

 ### **h**

-Provides an HTML representation of a FetchXML query [XML attribute](template-tags.md#xml-attribute).
+Provides an HTML representation of a FetchXML query's [XML attribute](template-tags.md#xml-attribute).

 **Code**